THE CORE PROGRAM

 There will be a $25 copy fee for the year.

-Holt, Rinehart, Winston’s Elements of Literature Sixth Course, copyright 2000
+Holt, Rinehart, Winston’s Elements of Literature Fifth course, copyright 2000 (must be the student edition) ISBN: 0030520649

 The Little Seagull Handbook by Richard Bullock and Francine Weinberg